nathhenry3/HALO/docs/README.md

 #### Nathan Henry, 2023

-NOTE: This package has been deprecated as it is based on a slightly incorrect version of utility theory.
+NOTE: This prototype package has been deprecated as it relies on a minor violation of utility theory.
 We have since replaced this with our PK/PD model of opponent processes, which is less prescriptive and thus more accurate and flexible.
 However, I have left this here as an example of my package-coding ability.